 Specific policy application: This activity is useful as a starting point for general policy discussions and can be used specifically for conversation around health and safety, safeguarding and saver / braver spaces policy.
 Follow this link for a Power Point which can be used in / adapted for workshop settings.

 The act of cutting up/ re- making/ re- cycling policy documents offers a very practical opportunity to see the documents in a different way

 The completed object(s) can be kept in a prominent place in the work space to remind participants of their “power” and their ability to make (objects and decisions)

-The house template is designed so it can be folded and un-folded multiple times, the physical act of re making the house can prompt memories of the conversations which took place whilst the object was being originally made.
-Folding and unfolding the house template can be used in future workshops/ conversations as a short cut to reminding participants of their pervious conversations, feelings, ideas and decisions.
+The house template is designed so it can be folded and un-folded multiple times, the physical act of re-making the house uses “multi-sensory learning techniques” to prompt recall of the conversations, feelings, ideas and decisions which took place whilst it was originally being made.

 The form of a house and theme of the crafting session (House, home, freedom and safety) can be used to encourage specific discussion around what a safe/ safer/ braver space can look and feel like

 The following are quotes from people who have taken part in the activity about their experiences of using policy docs for physical making:

 “… (the exercise) made me, literally, review and re-view the meaning of that document”